-Germany strove to convince major publishers and suppliers of e-Commerce services around the world to accept German e-ID as a means of identification for their services, arguing that this would open up a potential market for them.
+Germany strove to convince major publishers and suppliers of e-Commerce services worldwide to accept German e-ID as a means of identification for their services, arguing that this would open up a potential market.

-But these suppliers showed little interest in integrating a German solution into their portfolio since the target market seemed too small to them.
+But these suppliers showed little interest in integrating a German solution into their portfolio since the target market seemed too small.

-As a result, the energy expended to find initial partners undoubtedly stalled the opportunity to stimulate the market through the intense marketing of products related to the e-ID, and the packaging of services which the private sector could have used within a co-branding system, enabling operators and publishers to benefit from the State's image of trust.
+As a result, the energy expended to find initial partners undoubtedly stalled the opportunity to stimulate the market through the intense marketing of products related to the e-ID and the packaging of services that the private sector could have used within a co-branding system, enabling operators and publishers to benefit from the State's image of trust.

-This choice was successfully made in Belgium, Estonia, and Austria, however.
+However, this choice was successfully made in Belgium, Estonia, and Austria.